Aktiebolag

 Aktiebolag (/sv/, "stock company") is the Swedish term for "limited company" or "corporation".
 When used in company names, it is abbreviated as "AB" (in Sweden), "Ab" (in Finland), or, rarely, "A/B" (dated), roughly equivalent to the abbreviations Corp., Ltd., and PLC.
-The state authority responsible for registration of aktiebolag in Sweden is called the Swedish Companies Registration Office.
+The state authority responsible for the registration of aktiebolag in Sweden is the Swedish Companies Registration Office.

 Sweden

 All aktiebolag are divided into two categories: private limited companies and public limited companies.
 The name of a private limited company may not contain the word publikt ("public") and the name of a public limited company may not contain the word privat or pvt. ("private").

 Public

 A public limited company (publikt aktiebolag) is legally denoted as "AB (publ.)" in Sweden or "Abp" in Finland.
 A Swedish public limited company must have a minimum share capital of 500,000 Swedish kronor and its shares can be offered to the public on the stock market.
 The suffix "(publ.)" is sometimes omitted in texts of an informal nature, but according to the Swedish Companies Registration Office, "the name of a public limited company must be mentioned with the term (publ.) after the business name in the articles of association and elsewhere", unless it is clearly understood from the company’s business name that the company is a public limited company.